 The UPSC civil services exam preparation is not complete without a good atlas.
 Map-based questions are asked in the prelims exam as well as in the Geography optional paper in the IAS mains exam.
 So, how will one choose the atlas that is best for UPSC?
 Apart from that, maps provide an excellent source of reference material since an understanding of the various political entities and physical features of India, and the world is made simpler with maps.
 Even in subjects like history and economics, studying with maps can increase your understanding of the subject.
-In this article, we give you a list of some of the best atlases for IAS Exam preparation.
+In this article, we give you a list of some of the best map books for IAS Exam preparation.

 Oxford Student Atlas